We found 5 otologists and neurotologists who accept Humana Premier near Kansas City, MO.

 Clinical interests: Tinnitus, Deafness, Dizziness, Ear Infection, Bell's Palsy, Ruptured Eardrum, Facial Paralysis, ...
 (Read more)

-Dr. James Lin's medical specialty is otology and neurotology.
+Dr. James Lin's area of specialization is otology and neurotology.
+His areas of expertise include the following: bell's palsy, skull base surgery, and skull base cancer.
+Dr. Lin is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
 He graduated from Virginia Commonwealth University (VCU) School of Medicine.
-Dr. Lin trained at the University of Maryland Medical Center for residency.
-His areas of expertise include the following: bell's palsy, skull base surgery, and skull base cancer.
-He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-His hospital/clinic affiliations include Kansas City VA Medical Center, Saint Luke's Hospital of Kansas City, and The University of Kansas Hospital.
+Dr. Lin's residency was performed at the University of Maryland Medical Center.
+He is affiliated with Kansas City VA Medical Center, Saint Luke's Hospital of Kansas City, and The University of Kansas Hospital.

 Clinical interests: Tinnitus, Tumor, Deafness, Heartburn, Dizziness, Ear Infection, Bell's Palsy, Ruptured Eardrum, ...
 (Read more)

-Dr. Robert Cullen practices otology and neurotology.
-In his practice, he is particularly interested in hearing loss, otosclerosis, and cochlear implant.
-He is professionally affiliated with Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.
-After attending the University of Arkansas for Medical Sciences College of Medicine for medical school, Dr. Cullen completed his residency training at UNC Hospitals.
-He is in-network for Coventry, TRICARE, and Aetna Elect Choice, in addition to other insurance carriers.
+Dr. Robert Cullen works as an otologist and neurotologist in Kansas City, MO.
+His areas of expertise include the following: hearing loss, otosclerosis, and cochlear implant.
+Dr. Cullen's professional affiliations include Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.
+He graduated from the University of Arkansas for Medical Sciences College of Medicine and then he performed his residency at UNC Hospitals.
+He is an in-network provider for Coventry, TRICARE, and Aetna Elect Choice, as well as other insurance carriers.

 Clinical interests: Hearing Loss, Otosclerosis, Cochlear Implant

-Dr. Bradley Thedinger specializes in otology and neurotology.
-He attended the University of Kansas School of Medicine and subsequently trained at Provenant Mercy Medical Center, Denver and a hospital affiliated with Oregon Health & Science University for residency.
-He takes Coventry, TRICARE, Aetna Elect Choice, and more.
-Dr. Thedinger has received the distinction of Kansas City Super Doctors.
-Dr. Thedinger's hospital/clinic affiliations include Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.
+Dr. Bradley Thedinger's medical specialty is otology and neurotology.
+He is in-network for Coventry, TRICARE, and Aetna Elect Choice, in addition to other insurance carriers.
+Dr. Thedinger attended the University of Kansas School of Medicine and then went on to complete his residency at Provenant Mercy Medical Center, Denver and a hospital affiliated with Oregon Health & Science University.
+He has received the distinction of Kansas City Super Doctors.
+Dr. Thedinger is affiliated with Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.

-Dr. Joseph Ursick, who practices in Kansas City, MO, is a medical specialist in otology and neurotology.
-He takes several insurance carriers, including Coventry, TRICARE, and Aetna Elect Choice.
-Dr. Ursick attended the University of Nebraska College of Medicine for medical school and subsequently trained at the University of Kansas Medical Center and a hospital affiliated with the University of Missouri-Kansas City (UMKC) for residency.
-His hospital/clinic affiliations include Overland Park Regional Medical Center, Saint Luke's South Hospital, and Saint Luke's Hospital of Kansas City.
+Dr. Joseph Ursick is a specialist in otology and neurotology.
+He accepts Coventry, TRICARE, Aetna Elect Choice, and more.
+He attended medical school at the University of Nebraska College of Medicine.
+Dr. Ursick completed his residency training at the University of Kansas Medical Center and a hospital affiliated with the University of Missouri-Kansas City (UMKC).
+Dr. Ursick is professionally affiliated with Overland Park Regional Medical Center, Saint Luke's South Hospital, and Saint Luke's Hospital of Kansas City.

 Conditions / Treatments